blakegearin/extreme_overclocking_client/README.md

 ## Usage

-Please read the full [usage statement](https://folding.extremeoverclocking.com/?nav=XML) from Extreme Overclocking before using this client.
-This client has some rate limiting built-in, but ultimately it's up to consumers of the gem to prevent excessive queries and abuse.
+Please read the full [usage statement](https://folding.extremeoverclocking.com/?nav=XML) from Extreme Overclocking before using.
+This client has some simplistic rate limiting built-in, but ultimately it's up to consumers of the gem to prevent excessive queries and abuse.
 Neglecting to do so may result in your IP being blocked.

 - [Service](#service)
 - [Config](#config)